 - 1) Place a retinal image into the slot at the bottom of the model body- this is important to allow a fundic reflection.
-Experiment with different fundi to see the effect on the fundic reflection - 2) Place the clear 30mm planoconvex lens in the top of the model body - this will provide a more normal fundic reflection - try removing it and see what it does to the fundic reflection. - 3) Place the slide carrying lid (labelled cornea) - 4) Place the corneal simulacrum (the painted microscope slide) in the carrier NB the slide is painted on both sides to represent:
+Experiment with different fundi to see the effect on the fundic reflection - 2) Place the slide carrying lid (labelled cornea & fundus).
+Note this lid contains a convex lens in the top of the lid body to allow visualisation of the fundus later- this will provide a more normal fundic reflection providing a more realistic viewing experience of corneal lesions.

+- 3) Place the corneal simulacrum (the painted microscope slide in the carrier NB the slide is painted on both sides to represent:

 - a.
 Anterior surface

 - i.
 Superficial corneal vascularisation an opacity

 - ii.
 Corneal foreign body an opacity

 - iii.
 Superficial corneal ulcer a refractive change

 - iv.
 Anterior punctate opacities (on the ground glass) subtle opacity.

 - b.
 Posterior surface

 - i.
 Keratic precipitates opacities

 - ii.
 Deep corneal vascularisation opacities

 - iii.
 Deep stromal abscess an opacity

 - iv.
 Linear keratopathy lesions a refractive change